• Skip to primary navigation

 3 basic ingredients for a fruit sorbet

-What is Fruit Sorbet Made of?
+What is Rhubarb Sorbet Made of?

 sliced rhubarb unpeeled in a pan of water and sugar